omermorad/mockingbird/README.md

 Mockingbird offers several options for creating mocks, including the use of the well-known library Faker, which allows you to create information such as a fake email, a fake username, a fake address and more.

+### What is faker.js (aka Faker)?
+For those of you who are unfamiliar with `faker.js`, it is an old library written with pure JavaScript, which is used to "generate massive amounts of fake data in the browser and Node".

+Fake data is usually needed for testing purposes, to assist in the development process itself, and sometimes, also for the purpose of demonstrations and training.

+Mockingbird uses Faker under the hood and making it possible to use faker.js in a "TypeScript" way, and thereby allows to create mocks that are meaningful like email, first name, address and many more.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.